 Olympic Shooting Overview

-There are 300 shooting athletes taking part in the 2020 Tokyo Olympics, which runs from July 23 through Aug.
-8, 2021.
-There are 15 shooting events in the program across three shooting disciplines — pistol, rifle, and shotgun.
-Three mixed-gender team events are making their debuts in this year’s Games.
+There were 15 shooting events in the program across three shooting disciplines — pistol, rifle, and shotgun.
+Three mixed-gender team events also debuted at the 2020 Olympic Games.

 Each event begins with a qualification phase.
 The highest-scoring athletes advance to the finals to compete for gold, silver, and bronze medals in an elimination-style format.
 Qualification scores do not carry over into the finals.